 - The Cannonball Run 3: Skipping a car across a lake like a stone - Busted as far as the movie's portrayal goes.
 However, with just a few tweaks (a supercharged engine and ditching the ramp) the MythBusters pulled it off.

 - CSI: Crime Scene Investigation: Using pepper spray and a stun gun on a man resulting in him being set on fire - Plausible.
 With the right pepper spray and the right shirt material, a stun gun will ignite a fire.
+Adam and Jamie appear in the referenced episode as lab technicians, in the very scene where the investigators test the circumstances of the myth themselves, bringing the myth full-circle.

 - Deep Blue Sea: The heroes take black powder from flares, harpoon it to a shark, and ignite it by throwing an electrified wire in the water; thereby blowing up the shark.
 There's also a swimmer in the water that has to survive the blast.
 Due to the complexity of the scene, the Build Team broke it down into five submyths: